How to Choose Senior Living in New Jersey: A Family's Step-by-Step Guide

 - Administrative services like faxing or copying

-Memory care costs 20–30% more than standard assisted living.
-Some facilities offer tiered care packages ranging from $1,325 to $4,625 monthly as needs increase.
+Memory care typically costs more than standard assisted living.
+Some facilities offer tiered care packages, with the monthly rate rising as care needs increase.

 Compare senior living costs to what you currently spend on home maintenance, property taxes, utilities, groceries, and healthcare.
 Many families find that senior living, despite its upfront costs, costs less overall than maintaining a separate home while managing increasing care needs.